 Stata Index Analysis Files

-Contains Stata programs which duplicate results of the Shazam programs for the purpose of cross-checking.
+Contains Stata programs that duplicate results of the Shazam programs for cross-checking.
 One program also calculates Opex MPFP using a pooled sample for the period 2012 to 2021, which is used only when combining Opex MPFP with econometric results.
 The files are included in the following two sub-directories:

 Stata Index Programs